An Online Newsletter of

 “The Andy Griffith Show” Rerun Watchers Club (TAGSRWC)

+Like Andy eating his third spaghetti dinner in one night, let’s just dig right in.
 Here are some upcoming events followed by reports of recent happenings and other news from around Mayberry:

 The Andy Griffith Museum, featuring the late Emmett Forrest’s monumental collection of Andy Griffith artifacts, is open!
 Even with North Carolina’s recent easing of pandemic restrictions, for their own safety and the safety of those around them, folks who haven’t been fully vaccinated are encouraged to still wear masks when indoors and near others.

 For complete updates on operating hours, safety procedures or other info, visit the website at www.andygriffithmuseum.org or call (336) 786-1604.

 * July 16-18: 9th Annual Mayberry Meetup sponsored by TAGSRWC’s “Two Chairs, No Waiting” podcast gathers in Mount Airy, N.C.
 For all the details, visit this link: 9th Annual Mayberry Meetup in Mount Airy.

 * July 17: Mayberry 101 author Neal Brower presents the second installment of his summer lecture series about TAGS with a discussion of the “A Date for Gomer” episode, starting at 2 p.m., in the Andy Griffith Museum Theatre in Mount Airy, N.C.
 Admission is included with Andy Griffith Museum admission ($8 for adults, $6 for ages 12 and under).
 Visit www.andygriffithmuseum.org or call (336) 786-1604.